tinacms/tinacms-site/content/blog/custom-field-components.md

     details: Depends on the FieldPlugin interface
 ---

 Form fields are the bread and butter of any CMS.
 While Tina provides a solid collection of fields 'out-of-the-box', you can also create your own.
-This post will show you the basic concepts of how to create custom field components and using them to the Tina sidebar.
+This post will show you the basic concepts of how to create custom field components and use them in the Tina sidebar.

 **Prerequisites 👩‍🏫**